isidore/MobProgrammingBook/manuscript/06_Strong-style pairing.md

 Remember, you are going to do lots of little cycles of the three step basic navigation flow.
 For example,

-"Open up the game"
+<i>"Open up the game"</i>
 -no response-
-"Move to the next screen"
+<i>"Move to the next screen"</i>
 -no response-
-"Swipe left"
+<i>"Swipe left"</i>
 -moves to the next screen-
-"Click on the game icon"
+<i>"Click on the game icon"</i>
 -no response-
-"It's in the upper right corner"
+<i>"It's in the upper right corner"</i>
 -opens game-

 After you have practiced the driver-navigator, switch roles and phones and give the other person a chance to try the roles reversed.
 Usually this exercise takes around 5 minutes per person.